Jpwaters09/Jpwaters09/README.md

-<h3 align="center">Hi, I’m Jacob Waters, Follow Me For Coding Tutorials / Projects.</h3>
+<h3 align="center">Hi, I’m Jacob Waters, Follow Me For Coding Tutorials / Projects, If you have any project ideas or suggestions please contact me.</h3>

 ##